CanCodes/Hiven-Status/README.md

 1. Create a `.env` file using the `.example.env`
 2. Install node packages.
+3. Build it.
-3. Run the start script using your prefered package manager (yarn/npm)
+4. Run the start script using your prefered package manager (yarn/npm)
-4. You can change the background from `src/user_assets/background.png`.
+5. You can change the background from `assets/user/background.png`.
 It would be better if the image is 1000x500, though I had no issues with 1920x1080.

 ## Troubleshooting